onespacemedia/cms/docs/media-app.md

 ### File

 `cms.apps.media.models.File` is a wrapper around a Django FileField.
-This allows users to upload their files in one place and use it in more than one place.
+This allows users to upload a file in one place and use it in more than one place.

 `File` is not intended for files uploaded via the public front-end of a website (i.e. non-staff users).
 For this, you'll want to use a simpler Django `django.db.models.FileField` or `ImageField`.

 The default `FileAdmin` adds a thumbnail preview to the list view, falling back to an appropriate icon for the file type if the file is not an image.